-Wsc_proxy.exe, also known as the Avast or AVG Remediation exe process, is a file that is associated with Avast and AVG antivirus software.
-While it is a legitimate file, many Windows users are concerned about its presence on their systems and the potential impact it may have on their computer’s performance.
-In this article, we will take a closer look at wsc_proxy.exe, and explore whether it is a virus, whether you should be concerned about it, and how to remove it if necessary.
+Wsc_proxy.exe, also known as the Avast or AVG Remediation exe process, is a file that comes with Avast and AVG antivirus programs.
+Some Windows users worry about its effect on their computer’s performance.
+This guide will take a closer look at wsc_proxy.exe to see if it’s a virus, if you should worry about it, and how to get rid of it if you need to.

 Also see: GPU 100% Usage When Idle or Gaming